qntm/t-a-i/README.md

 * -283_996_800_000.000 Unix time
 * -283_996_798_577.182 TAI milliseconds

 Note that for times prior to the beginning of 1972, TAI milliseconds and Unix milliseconds were not the same length.
-Results are always integer numbers of milliseconds, with fractions rounded towards negative infinity.

 ### tai.oneToMany

 These conversions treat the relationship between TAI and Unix as one-to-many.
 An instant in TAI may correspond to 0, 1 or 2 instants in Unix time.

-#### tai.oneToMany.unixToAtomicPicos(unix)
+#### tai.oneToMany.unixToAtomicPicos(unix: number): BigInt\[\]

 Convert a number of Unix milliseconds to an array of possible TAI picosecond counts.
 Ordinarily, this array will have a single entry.
 If the Unix time falls during an inserted leap second, the array will have two entries.
 If the Unix time falls during a removed leap second, or prior to the beginning of TAI, the array will be empty.